Automatic Contraction of Unstructured Tensor Networks: Conclusions

 \section{Conclusions}

 I have introduced a new algorithm for contracting misaligned tensor trees and placed it in the context of a new framework for automatically contracting unstructured tensor networks.
 I have also implemented these methods in a new GPLv3 software package PyTNR.
 These new methods allow for rapid and controlled approximation of the contraction of finite local tensor networks off-criticality and so will hopefully enable a wider variety of investigations into both classical and quantum mechanical discrete models.
 Near criticality these methods fail because the tensor tree representation is inherently poor at capturing critical long-range order.
+This manifests in PyTNR in the form of trees with exponentially large bond dimensions near their centers, which are needed to carry area-law correlations from one side of the tree to the other.
 There are strong indications that this may be corrected through MERA-type representations which are designed to capture such phenomena and this provides a promising avenue for future research.
 Additionally, there is much to be done in developing improved contraction sequence and cycle elimination heuristics, as the ones included in this work have not been analysed in detail and different heuristics may have significantly different performance characteristics.